Greginkansas/-openhab-openhab1wiki/Amazon-DynamoDB-Persistence.md

 When item is persisted via this addon, a table is created if necessary.
 Currently the addon will create at most two tables for different item types.
 The tables will be named `<PREFIX><ITEMTYPE>`, where `<PREFIX>` matches the `tablePrefix` configuration; while the `<ITEMTYPE>` is either `bigdecimal` (numeric items) or `string` (string and complex items).

 Each table will have three columns: `itemname` (item name), `timeutc` (in ISO 8601 format with millisecond accuracy), and `itemstate` (either number or string representing item state).

+### Caveats

+- When the tables are created, the read/write capacity is configured according to configuration.
+However, the addon does not modify the capacity of existing tables.
+As a workaround you can modify the read/write capacity of existing tables using [Amazon console](https://aws.amazon.com/console/).

 ### Pricing